 To give you an idea of how scrambled this was, we secured parking at 11 pm and left the next morning at 8 am.

-As we were getting ready in the parking lot, another backpacker shared that the winds were bad.
+As we were getting ready, another backpacker shared that the winds were bad.
 We decided to reverse the route and go counterclockwise, keeping the wind at our backs.

 This wound up being the best decision we could have made and probably saved the trip.

-Backcountry camping is not allowed in Grayson Highlands, however, you can camp overnight in Mount Rogers Recreational Area.
+Backcountry camping is not allowed in Grayson Highlands State Park, however, you can camp overnight in Mount Rogers Recreational Area.
 This is why it’s important to know the boundaries.